steqeq/0000/docs/conceptual/cmake-packages.rst

 implementation, such as ROCm.
 CMake will search for a file `hip-lang-config.cmake` describing how the the properties defined by CMake translate to toolchain invocations.
-If one installs ROCm using non-standard methods or layouts and CMake can't locate this file or detect parts of the SDK, there's a catch-all, last resort variable consulted locating this file, ``-D CMAKE_HIP_COMPILER_ROCM_ROOT:PATH=`` which should be set the root of the ROCm installation.
+If one installs ROCm using non-standard methods or layouts and CMake cannot locate this file or detect parts of the SDK, there's a catch-all, last resort variable consulted locating this file, ``-D CMAKE_HIP_COMPILER_ROCM_ROOT:PATH=`` which should be set the root of the ROCm installation.